wellcomecollection/docs/rfcs/066-graph_pipeline/README.md

 ## Loading data from external sources

 Where possible, data for source concept nodes will be loaded to the graph in full.
-This currently applies to data from Library of Congress Subject Headings (LCSH), Library of Congress Name Authority File (LCNAF), and MeSH.
+This currently applies to data from Library of Congress Subject Headings (LCSH), Library of Congress Name Authority File (LCNAF), and Medical Subject Headings (MeSH).
 Unless the size of the data is prohibitive (for example, in the case of Wikidata), the slightly higher storage needs will be outweighed by advantages associated with minimising dependencies, resulting in simplified pipeline logic and updates.

-For instance, if we were to only load source entries which appear in our concepts, we would need to fetch new data every time a previously unseen concept is added to the graph.
+For instance, if we were to only load source nodes linked to our concepts, we would need to fetch new data every time a previously unseen concept is added to the graph.
 This includes any label-derived concepts we want to match to LoC and MeSH.
 For example, let's say we add a new LoC source node, we would in turn have to fetch other nodes from LoC (for example, broader/narrower terms).
 Following this, we would need to add any Wikidata concepts associated with these.
 For these Wikidata entries, we would then need to check if there is a MeSH term associated to it.
 If the MeSH term is not already present in the graph, any parent terms which appear in the hierarchy would also have to be loaded.

 Instead, if we load source nodes and edges from LoC and MeSH in full, we would only need to add an edge between the new concept and the source it is connected to.
 Source node and edge extraction can happen independently, and their frequency can be scheduled around updates to LoC and MeSH.
 To make sure there are no dependencies between different sources, the data will be loaded in multiple passes, whereby nodes and within-vocabulary edges will be loaded first, followed by edges between different vocabularies.